Axle load: Australia

 The Fortescue railway uses 68 kg/m rail on concrete sleepers and has a maximum axle load of 40 t, which As of 2008 was the highest axle load of any railway in the world.
 In 2011, it was proposed to increase the axle load of the railway to 42 t.

 Kenya

 In 2022, sixteen new metre-gauge locomotives were supplied by CRRC with axleloads of 12.5 tonnes, 14 tonnes, and 18 tonnes respectively.

 Bridge loading

-Bridges may have to carry several locomotives or wagons at the same time, especially on longer spans; in that case they require separate calculation of maximum allowable axle load.
+Bridges may have to carry several locomotives or wagons at the same time. especially on longer spans; in that case they require separate calculation of maximum allowable axle load.
 A weak bridge may limit the axle load of the full line.
 Theodore Cooper developed the E10 loading system for calculating the strength of bridges.

 Roadway use

-The term axle load is also applicable to trucks, and this context is complicated by some trucks having more than two wheels per axle.
+The term axle load is also applicable to trucks, and this context is made more complex by some trucks having more than two wheels per axle.
 The axle load remains the same, but the load borne by the individual wheels is reduced by having more contact area (more wheels, larger tires, lower tire pressure) to distribute the load.